Ink and Identity: Reading Hakka Narratives through Calligraphy

 Home .
 People (2023) by Huang Chih-Yang (黃智陽)

 In Home .
-People by Huang Chih-Yang (黃智陽)(1966—), the artist breaks down the term “Hakka people” or “ke jia ren” into its constituent characters and inscribed them individually on pieces of paper.
-When read altogether, they convey “Hakka people”.
-But, when separated, they convey the meaning of “guest” (ke), “home” (jia), and “people” (ren).
+People by Huang Chih-Yang (黃智陽)(1966—), the artist deconstructs the term “Hakka people” or kejiaren into its individual characters, inscribing them on separate pieces of paper.
+When read together, they form the phrase “Hakka people.”
+But when separated, they convey the meanings of “guest” (ke), “home” (jia), and “people” (ren).

-The concept of what constitutes "home" for the Hakka people in Taiwan remains a multifaceted question, transcending both physical and cultural boundaries.
-While generations have passed since their ancestors settled in Taiwan, the notion of home continues to evolve.
-Is it the place of origin from which their ancestors came, the land of Taiwan where they were born and raised, or does it extend beyond the physical realm, embracing the gatherings of families and relatives?
-Perhaps, it even includes all those who share this same piece of land, regardless of their cultural backgrounds.
+For the Hakka, the concept of what constitutes “home” remains a complex question, one that transcends both physical and cultural boundaries.
+While generations have passed since their ancestors first settled in Taiwan, the notion of home continues to evolve.
+Is it the place of origin from which their ancestors came?
+The land of Taiwan where they were born and raised?
+Or does it extend beyond the physical realm, encompassing the gatherings of families and relatives?
+Perhaps it includes all those who share this same piece of land, regardless of cultural background.

-The exhibition's main title — A Dimension to be Found — reflects the curator's endeavour to explore the multifaceted dimensions of Hakka culture as expressed by Hakka calligraphers.
-Calligraphy, a shared practice among all ethnicities, often conceals the calligrapher's ethnicity as we read their works.
+The exhibition’s main title — A Dimension to be Found — reflects the curator's effort to explore the many facets of Hakka culture as expressed by Hakka calligraphers.
+Calligraphy, a shared practice across all ethnicities, often obscures the calligrapher’s ethnicity, making it difficult to distinguish their cultural roots through their works alone.

-While the exhibition effectively amplifies the voices of the Hakka, it prompts us to question whether there is a necessity to emphasise cultural distinctions in a society where various cultures coexist harmoniously.
-The exhibition succeeds in drawing our attention to the calligraphers’ cultural origins, which may, to some extent, influence their creative expressions.
-Nevertheless, it remains to be seen whether readers will continue to give as much consideration to the cultural roots of calligraphers when engaging with their works in the future.
+While the exhibition effectively amplifies the voices of the Hakka, it raises question of whether there is still a need to emphasise cultural distinctions in a society where various cultures coexist harmoniously.
+The exhibition succeeds in drawing our attention to the calligraphers’ cultural origins, which may influence their creative expressions.
+However, it remains to be seen whether future audiences will continue to focus on the cultural backgrounds of calligraphers when engaging with their works.

-One undeniable aspect is that through calligraphy, we witness how these inked letters contribute to the archive of Hakka heritage, narrating the stories of their unique culture.
-They document the journey from their ancestors' arrival in Taiwan, the establishment of roots, and the eventual embrace of Taiwan as their home.
+One undeniable truth is that through calligraphy, these inked characters become living threads in the tapestry of Hakka heritage.
+They recount the story of a people — from their ancestors’ arrival in Taiwan, to the deepening of their roots, and ultimately, their whole-hearted embrace of Taiwan as home.

 Finger painting of Bamboo by Fan Yao-Geng (范耀庚)